dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 };
 ```

-Here is what `src/backend_canister/Types.mo` will look like:
+We will also create some custom types in `Types.mo`.
+This will look like this:

 ```motoko
 module Types {